Hohenzoler/optyka/README.md

 7. Click the fifth button from the left to enter _drawing mode_
 8. While in the _drawing mode_ you can draw a new object by clicking in different places on screen.
 9. Then, when `Enter` is pressed, a mirror in the desired shape is added to the environment.
+10. Press `up` to randomize colors of all flashlights